 In essence, the generator learns the mapping from the real data as well as the noise.

 The idea with Pix2Pix relies on the dataset provided for the training.
-It is a pair to pair image translation with training examples {x, y} having a correspondence between them.
+It is a pair-to-pair image translation with training examples {x, y} having a correspondence between them.

 Pix2Pix network architectures